 Electric vehicles

-Our current campaign – is to rapidly accelerate the number of electric vehicles on the road.
+Decarbonise Now’s current campaign – is to rapidly accelerate the number of electric vehicles on the road.

-electric-690791_960_720Surface transport is the largest source of CO2 in the UK today, at 115 million tonnes.
-That’s 23% of all the UK’s greenhouse gas emissions in 2018.
-The UK is off track to meet its 2025 and 2030 targets, and with limited cuts that can still be made in electricity, and other areas being much harder to reduce emissions from, transport must step up to combat climate change.
+Surface transport is the largest source of CO2 in the UK today, at 103 million tonnes.
+That’s 24% of all the UK’s greenhouse gas emissions in 2023.
+The UK is off track to meet its 2030 and 2035 climate targets, and with limited cuts that can still be made in electricity, and other areas being much harder to reduce emissions from, transport must step up to combat climate change.

 We’re calling on the government to deliver on its goal of ending the sales of fully petrol and diesel cars and vans by 2030, and hybrids by 2035.
-DecarboniseNow was one of the campaigns pushing for this ban, and was very happy by the government’s decision, but that decision must now be backed up with the multitude of policies and incentives to get us there.
-Projections show that such a ban would mean over two thirds of cars and vans on the road would be fully electric by 2030, with an almost complete phase out of fully fossil fuel powered vehicles by 2035.
+Decarbonise Now was one of the campaigns pushing for this ban, but that target must now be backed up with the multitude of policies and incentives to get us there.
+Projections show that such a ban would mean millions more cars and vans on the road would be fully electric by 2030.
 This must be accompanied by yearly sales targets and incentives for car companies to increase their sales shares of electric vehicles, rising to 100% by 2030.

 Finally, battery electric or hydrogen fuel cell Heavy Ground Vehicles (or HGVs) should have a clear plan for future deployment in the coming years.
 This should include large scale trials of electric and fuel cell HGVs in selective fleets, as well as greater fiscal incentives for purchasing alternative HGVs.